Fairfield-University-BA505/final-project-fa2019-red-stags/readme.txt

-Please use US_Homicide_Full_Report.ipynb, and Presentation_FInal.ipynb for grading
+Please use US_Homicide_Full_Report.ipynb, and Presentation_Final.ipynb for grading

 Objectives:
 The goal of this report is to learn in detail about the history of US homocides and its trends.
 Later on the report will focus on 1 district, Hartford County, CT.